TouseefX/libadrenotools/README.md

 credits to Pipetto-crypto for fixes and patches

-Credits To gamenative performance for loading some fixes
+Credits To gamenative performance/WinNative source code for loading and some fixes

 Credits To MrPurple for env loader